Legendary Cosmo editor Helen Gurley Brown dead at 90

 "Sex and the City" author Candace Bushnell tweeted: "This really is the end of an era."

-Earlier this year, she gave $30 million to Columbia University's journalism school and Stanford University's school of engineering to found an institute for media innovation in his memory.
+Earlier this year, she gave $30 million to Columbia University's journalism school and Stanford University's school of engineering to found an institute for media innovation in her husband's memory.

 "The David and Helen Gurley Brown Institute for Media Innovation is the final achievement of her remarkable life," said Nicholas Lemann, dean of Columbia's journalism school.
 "We are grieving, but we console ourselves with the knowledge that Helen's legacy will live on forever here, through the Institute."